 A New Jersey Specimen – BONUS!

 Here is a tree that is native to New Jersey yet has an exotic look and should not be discounted.
-This fast-growing tree is unique because of its fragrant tulip-shaped flowers and the shape of its leaves.
-It will be noticed in the fall too as its leaves turn to a bright yellow.
-Perfect for bringing attention to one area of your garden landscape.
+This fast-growing tree is unique because of its fragrant cone-like flowers and the shape of its leaves.

 As you consider new plants to enhance your landscape this year, bring on a little of the exotic.
 It will add a uniqueness that you will enjoy for years to come.